 The Child Development and Parenting course focuses on skills needed to guide the physical, intellectual, emotional, and social development of children.
-Emphasis is given to the development of competencies related to the study of children, pregnancy and prenatal development, birth and the newborn, types of growth and development, stages of growth and development, rights and responsibilities of parents and children, needs of children, factors influencing the behavior of children, selection of child-care services, health and safety of children, children with special needs, coping with crises, the effects of technology on child development, and careers related to the area of child development. are designed to assist students in developing an understanding of the parenting process and of parenting skills, guidance techniques for promoting positive behavior, prevention of child-care services, and careers related to parenting
+Emphasis is given to the development of competencies related to the study of children, pregnancy and prenatal development, birth and the newborn, types of growth and development, stages of growth and development, rights and responsibilities of parents and children, needs of children, factors influencing the behavior of children, selection of child-care services, health and safety of children with special needs, coping with crises, the effects of technology on child development, and careers related to the area of child development. are designed to assist students in developing an understanding of the parenting process and of parenting skills, guidance techniques for promoting positive behavior, prevention of child abuse and neglect, promoting health and safety of children, choosing professionals to help with parenting problems, selection of child-care services, and careers related to parenting